nivii26/DSA4263-Voice-of-Customer-VOC-analysis/README.md

 ![image](./root/src/assets/swagger.jpg)

-Some usage examples can be found in the [api_demo notebook](https://github.com/nivii26/DSA4263-Voice-of-Customer-VOC-analysis/blob/main/root/ipynb/api_demo.ipynb)
+Usage example can be found in the [api_demo notebook](https://github.com/nivii26/DSA4263-Voice-of-Customer-VOC-analysis/blob/main/root/ipynb/api_demo.ipynb)

 ## Task Breakdown

 ### TASK 1 : Sentiment Analysis

 View this notebook ['sentiment_analysis_demo'](https://github.com/nivii26/DSA4263-Voice-of-Customer-VOC-analysis/blob/main/root/ipynb/sentiment_analysis_demo.ipynb) for a step-by-step demo of this subtask.

 **Preprocessing**: Our preprocessing methodology for Sentiment Classification is to generate word embeddings for the 'Text' column in reviews.csv by concatinating the embeddings generated from Word2vec and TF-IDF (Term Frequency - Inverse Document Frequency).
 We then apply PCA (Principal Component Analysis) to reduce the dimensionality of the embedding space.
 This step can help to speed up the subsequent analysis while still retaining the important features of the text.

 To run the preprocessing step run -

 ```
 TO DO
 ```

 **Training**: We experiment with several classification models such as the Naive Baye's Classifier, Logistic Regression, SVM (Support Vector Machine), XGBoost and pretrained models like Vader and Falir.
 View the table below for relative perfromace of these models on the test data (from train-test split) and our inference -
 Performance Comparision Table

 |    Model             |    Weighted F1 (train)    |       Weighted F1 (Test)| PR_AUC (TRAIN) | PR_AUC (TEST) |  Evaluation|